aristoteleo/dynast-release/docs/index.rst

 ..
 WARNING::

-  Dynast is still under active development, and usage may change without warning.
+  Dynast is currently in beta-testing and is still under active development.
+Usage may change without warning.

 .. toctree::
    :maxdepth: 2